How Antoinetta found the drive to grow a career through fruit picking

 You’re not alone – many people feel that way.
 We understand those concerns and will work with you to find a role that’s suited to you and a workplace you feel comfortable in.
 We know what to look for to find the right employer and the right job.

-Here are some jobs that we’ve found are well-suited to people working with mental health conditions:
+Here are some jobs that we’ve found that are well-suited to people working with mental health conditions.

 Being a bus driver is a great job – particularly a school or mini-bus driver – if you have mental health conditions.
 It’s low-stress, good for focus, productive and has limited social interactions, as well as providing a safe and comforting way to get out-and-about in the community every day.

 Once you feel comfortable driving the vehicle and learn your route, the consistency will also be great for maintaining low stress levels.